Inkindi15/taxi24/README.md

 Alternatively you can use the Spring Boot Maven plugin like so:

 ```
->mvn spring-boot:run
+> mvn spring-boot:run
 ```

 #Built With

- -Maven    Dependency Management.
+ - Maven    Dependency Management.

- -git      Free and Open-Source distributed version control system.
+ - git      Free and Open-Source distributed version control system.

- -Lombok   Never write another getter or equals method again, with one annotation your class has a fully featured builder, Automate your logging variables, and much  more.
+ - Lombok   Never write another getter or equals method again, with one annotation your class has a fully featured builder, Automate your logging variables, and much  more.

- -Swagger  Open-Source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful Web services.

 #Packages

-models — to hold our entities;
+* **models** — to hold our entities;

-repositories — to communicate with the database;
+* **repositories** — to communicate with the database;

-services — to hold our business logic
+* **services** — to hold our business logic

-controllers — to listen to the client;
+* **controllers** — to listen to the client;

 ### Contributor